School

 Catalog Course Description

 Introduces matrix and linear algebra.
 Covers systems of linear equations, matrix operations and properties of matrices, determinants, the n-dimensional real vector space, general vector spaces, inner product spaces, linear transformations, and eigenvalues and eigenvectors.
 Presents various applications.
-Requires a graphing calculator with the TI-84 Plus series recommended.
+Requires a non-graphing scientific calculator for some formal assessments, access to a free graphing utility application to support learning and during informal assessments, and access to an online homework assessment.

 Goals, Topics, and Objectives